seraphgrid/TENKA_OVERKILL/README.md

     h is now the main hinting key.
     C-h gives you access to a variety of commands. a very wide variety.
     C-h i hints images.
-    C-h I hints media that can be downloaded.
+    C-h d hints media that can be downloaded.
+You can also use the s key.
     C-h b hints all URLs for bookmarking.
     C-h b hints all URLs for quickmarking.